jeromecho/bloggo/README.md

 * Express
 * React.js
 * Node.js
+* JavaScript
 * TypeScript
 * Passport, JSON Web Tokens, and Bcrypt for authentication and encryption
+* Supertest and MongoDB-Memory-Server for integration testing

 ## Technical Challenges